 trip to the Oregon Shakespeare Festival to see a play in performance.
 The course will consist of a discussion of the text, a viewing of the play, and a discussion of the performance, including themes and interpretations.
-This course may be taken 1 time for credit.

 ENG180 Internship: English 1-12 credits (3 lab hrs/wk/cr)